 way of pledge of shares, debentures and other securities.

-13. The Company is not a chit fund or a Nidhi / mutual benefit fund /
+13. The Company is not a chit fund or a Nidhi/mutual benefit

-society.
-Therefore, the provisions of clause 4 (xiii) of the Order, are
+fund/society.
+Therefore, the provisions of clause 4 (xiii) of the

 14. The Company is not dealing in or trading in shares, securities,